Segmented mirror: James Webb Space Telescope

-The James Webb Space Telescope's 18 mirror segments were mostly fabricated in 2011.
+The 18 mirror segments of the James Webb Space Telescope were mostly fabricated in 2011.
 The space telescope was launched by an Ariane 5 from Guiana Space Centre on December 25, 2021.

 Next-generation telescopes

 Three extremely large telescopes will be the next generation of segmented-mirror telescopes and are planned to be commissioned in the 2020s.
 The Giant Magellan Telescope uses seven large segments and is either grouped with segmented mirrors telescopes or its own category.
 The Thirty Meter Telescope is to be built at the Mauna Kea Observatories in Hawaii, though construction is on hold.
 This will use 492 hexagonal segments.
-The European Extremely Large Telescope will be the largest of all three, using a total of 798 segments for its primary mirror.
-Its first light is expected for 2027.
+The Extremely Large Telescope will be the largest of all three, using a total of 798 segments for its primary mirror.
+Its first light is expected for 2028.